fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/manual_101_install.contents.rst

 PyDev does not appear after install!
 ======================================

 Well, the main issue at this time is that PyDev requires Java 8 in order to run.

-So, if you don't want to support PyDev by going the LiClipse route (which is mostly a PyDev standalone plus some goodies), you may have to go through some loops to make sure that you're actually using Java 8 to run Eclipse/PyDev (as explained below).
+**Tip**: LiClipse (which is mostly a PyDev standalone plus some goodies) is pre-configured so that none of the hassle of installing PyDev into Eclipse nor any pre-requisite is needed ;)

 All OSes
 ---------
-Make sure you download/install the latest Java 8 JRE or JDK, try restarting to see if it got it automatically.
+If you don't have java 8, make sure you download/install the latest Java 8 JRE or JDK, try restarting to see if it got it automatically.

 I.e.: in **help > about > installation details > configuration** check if it's actually using the java 8 version you pointed at.